Point of Sale Software

 Professional Software vs DIY Planogram Comparison

-Professional planograms: you need to learn much before using them effectively.
-In my experience, if you're considering getting professional planogram software, I suggest purchasing one with a monthly subscription.
+Professional planograms: you need to learn a lot before using them effectively.
+In my experience, if you're considering purchasing professional planogram software, I suggest opting for a monthly subscription.
 These costs are relatively reasonable; you have lost little if the package fails.
 Here is a decent discussion on this.

 Most of us would be better off hiring someone who knows what they are doing rather than buying or renting such software.